Corporate governance and code of conduct

 The AIRB may issue or enforce orders, bulletins, notices, and guidelines under the authority of the Auto Insurance Premiums Regulation.

-Find the AIRB’s Code of Conduct and Ethics.
+Code of Conduct and Ethics

-This policy states how the AIRB must annually review the base premiums for the Grid Rate for basic coverage and post the adjusted base premium table before October 1 for implementation on January 1 of the following calendar year.
+REPEALED: The AIRB must annually review the base premiums for the Grid Rate for basic coverage and post the adjusted base premium table before October 1 for implementation on January 1 of the following calendar year.

 Find the Public Agency Governance Policy adopted by the Government of Alberta.

-This policy states every insurance company licensed to write auto insurance in Alberta must file its rating program with the AIRB and obtain the prior approval of the AIRB to either establish a new rating program to enter the market or revise an existing rating program.
+Every insurance company licensed to write auto insurance in Alberta must file its rating program with the AIRB and obtain the prior approval of the AIRB to either establish a new rating program to enter the market or revise an existing rating program.

-This policy states every private passenger vehicle insurer must complete the AIRB’s profit and loss report template.
+Every private passenger vehicle insurer must complete the AIRB’s profit and loss report template.
 This will be applied prospectively, commencing with 2024 accident year results reported in 2025.
 Insurers will only be required to return excess premiums in the most recent accident year.

-Download AllThis policy states how the AIRB conducts a transparent review of auto insurance in accordance with the legislation.
+The AIRB conducts a transparent review of auto insurance in accordance with the legislation.